 Copyright 2011 Dawnette Leigh Cigrand

 Cigrand, Dawnette Leigh.
-"School counselors' use of the combination social storiesTM and video modeling intervention for social skills development of students diagnosed with Autism Spectrum Disorders: a qualitative criticism of the perceptions of multidisciplinary team members." dissertation, University of Iowa, 2011.
+"School counselors' use of the combination social storiesTM and video modeling intervention for social skills development of students diagnosed with Autism Spectrum Disorders: a qualitative criticism of the perceptions of multidisciplinary team members."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.